m-lab/website/_posts/blog/2023-07-26-introducing-msak.md

 ## Summary

 MSAK is under active development, and the best way to stay up-to-date is by following its [official GitHub repository](https://github.com/m-lab/msak).
-Our first priority is to support Georgia Tech's CellWatch app for mobile measurement.
+Our first milestone is to support Georgia Tech's CellWatch app for mobile measurement.
 A JavaScript client library for the throughput protocol is planned and will enable us to provide a multi-stream option on [our official speedtest](https://speed.measurementlab.net).

 To learn more about the technical design, you can watch the official presentation at our community call in July ([recording](https://youtu.be/Lvo-nlX5YeM)) ([slides](https://docs.google.com/presentation/d/1IbqMhmBwP2ul0Y7I-haIICc3tTjHsuRAKofzR5J-0gM/edit#slide=id.g255b8295bce_1_63))